MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, an English mathematician and writer, is known for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
-Her notes on the engine include what is recognised as the first algorithm intended to be processed by a machine, making her the world's first computer programmer.
-This is certainly a noteworthy and curious fact, given that this occurred in the early 1800s, a time when the field was largely dominated by men.
+Did you know that the first "computer bug" was an actual bug?
+In 1947, a moth got stuck in a relay and hindered the operation of Harvard's Mark II computer.
+When the engineers found the moth, they referred to the incident as "debugging" the system, hence the term 'debug' was born!